huggingface/transformers/docs/source/en/model_doc/llava.md

 Tips:

+We advise users to use `padding_side="left"` when computing batched generation as it leads to more accurate results.
+Simply make sure to call `processor.tokenizer.padding_side = "left"` before generating.

 We have benchmarked our implementation against the original [`BakLlava`](https://github.com/SkunkworksAI/BakLLaVA) implementation that is derived from the original implementation and our implementation leads to important speedups in all scenarios

 ### Multiple prompts and fixed number of images